Vaibhav110/LLMs-TimeSeries/docs/index.md

 # Abstract

-LLMs, as language models, are known for their ability to generalize across various natural language tasks.
-Existing works have leveraged their world knowledge and pattern-matching abilities to perform time series forecasting by incorporating adapters for numerical input and projection heads for output.
-However, there has been little exploration into whether LLMs, with the addition of adapters or proper fine-tuning, can perform general time series tasks—such as imputation, classification, and outlier detection—without task-specific fine-tuning.
+LLMs, as Large language models, are recognized for their ability to generalize across a broad range of natural language tasks.
+Existing research has harnessed their extensive world knowledge and powerful pattern-recognition capabilities, often through the integration of specialized adapters and fine tuning for numerical input and projection layers for output generation.
+However, there remains limited exploration into whether LLMs can effectively handle more general time series tasks, either with or without task-specific fine-tuning applied to raw time series data or image-transformed representations.
+This study aims to assess LLM performance on edge devices by evaluating four different configurations: fine-tuning on raw data, no fine-tuning on raw data, fine-tuning on image-transformed data, and no fine-tuning on image-transformed data.

 # Contributor: